Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 This recipe is easy to double.
 Just cook an extra beef patty and eggs.
 The rice and gravy should be enough for two servings.
 If you want more gravy add another half cup of water and a teaspoon of flour.

-My recipe uses a cup of rice, you will have some leftover, but rice freezes well.
+My recipe uses a cup of rice, you will have some leftovers, but the rice freezes well.
 You can use leftovers for another day, or make one of my Fried Rice Recipes with it (click here.)

 For this recipe I leave out salt, as a bouillon cube or stock has plenty for me.
 You can add some to eggs and meat when frying, if you like.